 Her personality was soft, sweet, cuddly and she never met a stranger she didn’t like.
 She was different than any cat Rob and I had ever known.
 She was beautiful beyond compare with hazel eyes that beamed with purity, wisdom and love and a coat that was soft as silk.
 She was a lap cat, seeking out the warmest available or cuddling tight, snuggling throughout the night or during a nap.

 As friends and family got to know her, her personality stood out amongst our other cats… she was an extravert in every sense, always making new friends.
 Claire was gregarious, personable, kind, and sweet, although demanding if fish showed up at the house.
-We suspect while she was a stray, she hung out at the fish docs as fishermen brought in their catch and cleaned the fish.
+We suspect while she was a stray, she hung out at the fish docks near our home as fishermen brought in their catch and cleaned the fish.
 Her love of fish never waned.

 Although Claire was an indoor cat, we’d go on long walks together around the house, where she’d take in her surroundings, even coming nose to nose with a deer a few times.
 She had a patch of tall grass she loved to chew on from time to time.
 She’d hang on out on the front porch with us, basking in the sunshine, telling us how she’d love to catch that bird over there in the Douglas Fir.
 She loved her guided outside time.